Fibrewise stratification of group representations: Introduction

 This result is proved at the end of Section~\ref{se:hopf-algebras}, where we also recall what it means for a tensor-triangulated to be stratified by an action of a ring.
 For now it suffices to record that the result above, when it applies, yields the sought after classification of localising tensor ideals of $\uGProj A$ and of the thick tensor ideals of $\uGproj A$.

 As to the hypothesis on $A$ in the theorem above: We expect that finite generation holds for all finite cocommutative Hopf algebras.
 We do not know if the hypothesis on $\kappa^a_\fp$ does as well; we rather suspect that it does not.
 It does hold for the group algebra $A=RG$ over a finite group.
 This is a result of Benson and Habegger~\cite{Benson/Habegger:1987a}.
-The proof there is lacking detail, so we provide a full proof here in slightly greater generality; see Theorem~\ref{th:f-iso-ZG}.
+The proof there is lacking detail, so we provide a full proof here in greater generality; see Theorem~\ref{th:f-iso-RG}, and also the recent work of Lau~\cite[Section~7]{Lau:Bsp}.
 Putting this together with Theorem~\ref{ith:homeo=stratification} yields the following stratification result.

 \begin{theorem} With $G$ a finite group and $R$ a regular ring, the tensor-triangulated category $\uGProj RG$ is stratified by the action of the group cohomology ring $H^*(G,R)$. \end{theorem}

 In fact we prove this stratification result for the slightly bigger compactly generated tensor-triangulated category $\KProj {RG}$ consisting of complexes of projective $RG$-modules up to homotopy.
 The subcategory of compact objects identifies with the bounded derived category $\dbcat {RG}$.
 The resulting classification of thick tensor ideals of $\dbcat {RG}$ has been obtained by Lau~\cite{Lau:Bsp} using different methods.
 Building on his work, and again using very different methods, Barthel~\cite{Barthel:strat, Barthel:strat-regular} established a classification of localising tensor ideals of $RG$-modules that are projective as $R$-modules, which is closely related to Theorem~\ref{ith:stratification-uRG}.